 By Maxine Lowy

 In a sample of the exuberant and infinite creative power of the human being, some 180 variants of two works, made by the same number of artists, cover the length and breadth of the walls of the Guillermo Núñez Art Gallery with color and texture.
-It is “Guillermo, qué quiere que le diga” (What can I tell you), an exhibition that opened on August 14 at the Anselmo Cádiz Municipal Culture House in the commune of El Bosque, south of Santiago.
+It is “Guillermo, qué quiere que le diga” (What can I tell you), an exhibition that opened on August 14 at the Anselmo Cádiz Municipal Culture House in the municipality of El Bosque, south of Santiago.

 It honors not only the legacy of the National Prize for Plastic Arts, who died this past May 23, at the age of 94, after whom this cultural space was named, but also celebrates the two decades of his close collaboration with El Bosque.